-Join us as we delve into Ibiza's past to find out how this small Balearic island came to find itself at the centre of the world's clubbing community.
+Join us as we delve into Ibiza's clubbing history to find out how this small Balearic island became the centre of the world's clubbing community.

 Ibiza has been a haven for music lovers, clubbers and partygoers for many years.
 But with its ability to welcome and cater for pretty much every niche, it’s easy to get caught up in the metamorphism and forget about the rich history that engulfs the walls and beaches of the island.
-How is it that this small Balearic Island managed to become such a music Mecca?
+How is it that this small Balearic Island became such a music Mecca?

 Ibiza's genuine isolation since the Spanish Civil War also meant that pioneer travellers were more than tolerated - they were positively welcomed.
 The 1960s saw Ibiza start to boom with the 'flower power' revolution, which saw stacks of forward-thinking hippies from across Europe descend on the Balearic Island, attracted by its laid back attitude, unspoilt natural beauty and probably its great weather.

-The 70s saw the real arrival of the tourist boom that has essentially continued ever since.
-It also saw the opening of the discos, which would define its history up to the present day.
+The 70s saw the real arrival of the tourist boom that has continued ever since.
+It also saw the opening of the discos, which would define history of Ibiza clubbing to the present day.
 Rave made it big in the 80s, Balearic house really emerged in the 90s, and today an eclectic mix of musical styles and people make it a massive tourist industry and one of the most fascinating and mind-blowing places to visit.

 Amnesia was the first club in Ibiza.
 Somewhere inside the club still lurks the magnificent 18th-century country house (finca) that underwent a multi-million transformation back in the seventies to become the legendary superclub.
 In April 1970, the Planells family, who had inhabited the house for five generations, decided to move into town and sell their home to a widow from an aristocratic background.
 A young man named Antonio Escohotado leased the premises for use as a ‘discoteque’.
 He wanted somewhere for people to go out at night and to forget their problems, indulging in an unknown world far away from ordinary routine.
 He called it Amnesia.